twalker/files-api/readme.md

       , app = express();

     app.use('/api/files', mockfilesapi({
-      // base directory to files to manage
+      // base directory of files to manage
       baseDir: path.join(__dirname, '/test/fixtures/'),
       // base URL to where the files are publicly available.
       // Decoupled from the api, can be fully qualified url.